A delicious restaurant style dal tadka is a dish which everyone loves! Full of taste and deliciousness, this is a must-have recipe!

 When I got the basket of masalas and saw the dal tadka masala, the instant thought in my mind was brilliant – let’s put this to test.
 I made the dal tadka the usual way I make it.
 Boil dal with salt and turmeric.
 Sauté garlic, onions and tomatoes and add to the dal.
 Garnish with coriander and serve with roti’s or rice.
 This time around I added a spoonful of dal tadka masala to it and bingo I had found my dal tadka.
 The whole family loved it as well.
 My mother in law who is also a fan of the Restaurant Style Dal Tadka was very happy on the lunch table that day.

 Another thing I really liked about the blended masalas of Tata is the fact that they come in smaller pouches, one box has 5 pouches and one pouch will last you 1-2 times depending on how spicy you like your food or for how many people you are cooking.
-Because more often then not, the problem I face with these special masala is that once you open the big box it becomes stale by the time you use the masala 2-3 times and doesn’t smell or taste as good anymore.
+Because more often than not, the problem I face with these special masalas, is that once you open the big box, it becomes stale by the time you use the masala 2-3 times and doesn’t smell or taste as good anymore.